-The wooden stringer system in your Grady-White is encapsulated in resin stringers to add floatation, strength mold.
-This gives your hull place while the hull is still in its and fiberglass then fiberglassed into strategic cavities between the permanent strength and shape.
-Foam floatation is sprayed into commonly used nautical terms:

-abeam - object 90 degrees to center line on either side of boat abaft - a point on a boat that is aft of another aft - toward the rear or stern of the boat beam - the greatest width of a boat bilge - the lower interior area of the hull bow - the fore part of a boat bulkhead - vertical partition in a boat chine - meeting juncture of topside and bottom of boat chock - deck fitting, used as guides for mooring or anchor cleat - deck fitting with arms or horns on which lines may be made fast deck - upper structure which covers the hull draft - depth of water required to float boat fathom - six feet freeboard - height of topside from water line to the deck gunwale (or gunnel) - meeting junction of hull and deck hatch - an opening in the deck to provide access helow head - a toilet or toilet area in a boat headroom - vertical distance between the deck and cabin or canopy top hull - the basic part of a boat; a watertight vessel that provides buoyancy to float the weight of the craft and its load keel - the major longitudinal member of a hull - the lowest external portion of a boat knot - unit of speed in nautical miles per hour lee - the side that is sheltered from the wind port - opening in a hull to admit light and air or lateral directions - term designating left side of the boat port light - a hinge or sliding port in a boat hull scupper - holes permitting water to drain overboard from deck or cockpit sheer - curve or sweep of the deck as viewed from the side starboard - laterial direction term designating right side of the boat stern - the aft end of a boat stringer - longitudinal members lastened inside the hull for additional structural strength wake - disturbed water that a boat leaves behind as a result of the motion windward - toward the direction from which the wind is blowing
+The wooden stringer system in your Grady-White is encapsulated in resin and liberglass then fiberglassed into place while the hull is still in its mold.
+This gives your hull permanent strength and shape. strategic cavities between the stringers to add floatation, strength and sound absorbtion.
+Foam floatation is sprayed into The hull abeam - object 90 degrees to center line on either side of bost abalt - a point on a boat that is aft of another aft - toward the rear or stern of the boat beam - the greatest width of a boat bilge - the lower interior area of the hull bow - the fore part of a boat bulkhead - vertical partition in a boat chine - meeting juncture of topside and bottom of boat chock - deck fitting, used as guides for mooring or anchor lines cleat - deck fitting with arms or horns on which lines may be made fast deck - upper structure which covers the hull draft - depth of water required to float boat fathom - six feet freeboard - height of topside from water line to the deck gunwale (or gunnel) - meeting junction of hull and deck hatch - an opening in the deck to provide access below head - a toilet or toilet area in a boat headroom - vertical distance between the deck and cabin or canopy top hull - the basic part of a boet; a watertight vessel that provides buoyancy to float the weight of the craft and its load keel - the major longitudinal member of a hull - the lowest external portion of a boat knot - unit of speed in nautical miles per hour lee - the side that is sheltered from the wind port - opening in a hull to admit light and air or lateral directions - term designating left side of the boat port light - a hinge or sliding port in a boat hull scupper - holes permitting water to drain overboard from deck or cockpit sheer -- curve or sweep of the deck as viewed from the side starboard - laterial direction term designating right side of the boat stern --- the aft end of a boat stringer - longitudinal members lastened inside the hull for additional structural strength wake - disturbed water that a boat leaves behind as a result of the motion windward - toward the direction from which the wind is blowing